AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-46617-continue-to-checkout-button-greyed-out.md

 <u>Actual results</u>:

-* An error related to the minimum Order amount occurs even when the grand total of $2.4 is greater than the minimum order amount of $2.
+* There is an error related to the minimum order amount even when the grand total of $2.4 is greater than the minimum order amount of $2.
 * The **[!UICONTROL Continue to Checkout]** button is greyed out.

 ## Apply the patch